European Space Week 2022

 - Copernicus: Europe's Earth observation programme.
 Copernicus services address six thematic areas: land, marine, atmosphere, climate change, emergency, and security, supporting a wide range of applications.

 - EGNOS: the European Geostationary Navigation Overlay Service (EGNOS) is Europe's regional satellite-based augmentation system (SBAS) that is used to improve the performance of GPS and Galileo in the future.

 - Galileo: Europe’s Global Navigation Satellite System (GNSS), providing improved positioning and timing information with significant positive implications for many European services and users.

 - GOVSATCOM: the EU Governmental Satellite Communications (GOVSATCOM) programme aims at providing secure and cost-efficient communications capabilities to security and safety critical missions and operations managed by the EU and its Member States, including national security actors and EU Agencies and institutions.

 - SSA: Space Situational Awareness (SSA) means a holistic approach towards the main space hazards, including collision between satellites and space debris, space weather phenomena, and near-Earth objects.

 EU Space User Consultation Platform

-The EU Space User Consultation Platform (UCP) is a user requirements event, a focal point for EUSPA and the European Commission to take the pulse of the wide-ranging user communities of the EU Space Programme.
-The Consultation engages users, industries, service providers and R&D stakeholders involved in applications relying, for the first time, on Positioning, Navigation, Timing, Earth Observation, and Secure Telecommunications.
-This year, users from the seven different market segments will present the results of their recent work, share their views on how EU Space technologies can be improved and discuss their needs.
-The sessions will run in parallel as hybrid events.
+The EU Space User Consultation Platform (UCP) was a user requirements event, a focal point for EUSPA and the European Commission to take the pulse of the wide-ranging user communities of the EU Space Programme.
+The Consultation engaged users, industries, service providers and R&D stakeholders involved in applications relying, for the first time, on Positioning, Navigation, Timing, Earth Observation, and Secure Telecommunications.
+This year, users from the seven different market segments presented the results of their recent work, shared their views on how EU Space technologies can be improved and discussed their needs.
+The sessions run in parallel as hybrid events.